mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 ## Type-safe populate parameter with dot notation

-Populate parameter is now strictly typed and supports only array of strings or a boolean.
+`FindOptions.populate` parameter is now strictly typed and supports only array of strings or a boolean.
 Object way is no longer supported.
 To set loading strategy, use `FindOptions.strategy`.
 The return type of all such methods now returns properly typed `Loaded` response.

+## Type-safe fields parameter

+`FindOptions.fields` parameter is now strictly typed also for the dot notation.